-But with the launch of its at-home mining program, Compass Mining is betting that individual bitcoiners will want to participate in (and profit from) bitcoin mining once again.
+But with the launch of its at-home mining program, Compass Mining is betting that individual bitcoiners will want to mine bitcoin once again.

 “Bitmain and MicroBT make top-of-the-line ASIC mining hardware with the most powerful hashrate and best energy efficiency,” said Thomas Heller, Compass Mining’s chief business officer, adding: